 How to Calculate the Depreciation of Fixed Assets

-If for example, a business has purchased furniture with a value of 4,000 and expects it to have a useful life of 4 years, then the simple straight line depreciation of fixed assets would be calculated as follows:
+If for example, a business has purchased furniture with a value of 4,000 and expects it to have a useful life of 4 years and a salvage value at the end of that time of zero, then the simple straight line depreciation of fixed assets would be calculated as follows:

 Journal Entry for the Depreciation of Fixed Assets